progmartin/budget-map/README.md

 5.license needed?
 6.light weight or super fancy
 7.is user data going to be saved? where, local,database,cloud?
+8.implement some security, against data theif??
+9.should user have accounts?

 research:
 1.who is doing the same,competitors